wulechuan/javascript-wulechuan-scoped-glob-watchers/ReadMe.md

 #### What to Try?

-When the script is running,
+Now the script is up and running, what should we do to see something meaningful?

-the controller first create 3 watchers, each for a scope covering some files in the dummy project.
+Well, the controller first create 3 watchers, each for a scope covering some files in the dummy project.

+Then you can randomly make changes to those files.
+For example you can modify contents of some files and save them, you can create some new files, or you can delete existing ones.

+Keep an eye on the console/terminal, you should see beautiful messages logged there.

 > Note that the scopes are designed in together
 > to cover **all** files in that project.